-You could send it to her over chat, but chances are Jane logs all her messages because she uses Google Talk, and Google Talk logs everything.
+You could send it to her over chat, but chances are Jane logs all her messages because she uses Google Hangouts Chat, and Google Hangouts Chat might log everything.

 So we built SnapPass.
 It’s not that complicated, it does one thing.
 If Jane gets a link to the password and never looks at it, the password goes away.
 If the NSA gets a hold of the link, and they look at the password… well they have the password.
 Also, Jane can’t get the password, but now Jane knows that not only is someone looking in her email, they are clicking on links.

 Anyway, this took us very little time to write, but we figure we’d save you the trouble of writing it yourself, because maybe you are busy and have other things to do.
 Enjoy.

 Passwords are encrypted using Fernet symmetric encryption, from the cryptography library.
 A random unique key is generated for each password, and is never stored; it is rather sent as part of the password link.
 This means that even if someone has access to the Redis store, the passwords are still safe.

 $ pip install snappass $ snappass * Running on http://0.0.0.0:5000/ * Restarting with reloader

 Start by ensuring that Redis is up and running.

 Then, you can configure the following via environment variables.